-Module Module code: RWIL 211 Semester 1 NQF level: 6
+Module code: RWIL 211 Semester 1 NQF level: 6 Title, West integrated Leaving in Crede P. Teaching 2

 Module outcomes: On successful completion of this module, the student should be able to demonstrate:

 - a basic knowledge of and applied competency in the following programme components: - o Grade R Teaching and Learning (RRTL 271); - Grade R Education Management (REDM 271); - Child Development and Perceptual Skills (RCDP 211); and - o Life Skills: Creative Arts (RLCA 271). - and the ability to integrate knowledge, skills and attitude, as contained in the various programmes components listed above, by: - applying the theoretical knowledge, he/she has obtained in the different professional studies and modules in work-related training in an integrated way;